-The Board acknowledges its responsibilities and reaffirms its commitment to recognise the importance of an effective and appropriate system of internal control and risk management practices to enhance good corporate governance.
-In this respect, the Board is responsible for identifying principal risks, ensuring the implementation of appropriate systems to manage these risks and reviewing the adequacy and integrity of the Group's systems of internal control and risk management.
+The Board acknowledges its responsibilities and reaffirms its commitment to recognise the importance of having an effective and appropriate system of risk management and internal control to enhance good corporate governance.
+In this respect, the Board is responsible for identifying principal risks, ensuring the implementation of appropriate systems to manage these risks and reviewing the adequacy and integrity of the Group's systems of risk management and internal control.

-The systems of internal control and risk management cover interalia, governance, financial organisation, operational and compliance control.
+The systems of risk management and internal control cover inter alia, governance, financial organisation, operational and compliance control.
 However the Board recognises that this system is designed to manage and control risk appropriately rather than eliminate the risks of failure to achieve the Group's business objectives.
-Accordingly, these systems can only provide reasonable, but not absolute assurance against material misstatement of management and financial information and records or against financial losses or fraud.
+Accordingly, this systems can only provide reasonable, but not absolute assurance against material misstatement of management and financial information and records or against financial losses or fraud.

-The management assists the Board in the implementation of the Board's policies and procedures on risk and control by identifying and assessing the risks faced, and in the design, operation and monitoring of suitable internal controls to mitigate and control these risks.
+The management also assists the Board in the implementation of the Board's policies and procedures on risk and control by identifying and assessing the risks faced by the Group, and in the design, operation and monitoring of suitable internal controls to mitigate and control these risks.